 …and south of Valence, Provincia Romana, the Roman Provence, lies beneath the sun.
-There there is no more any evil, for there the apple will not flourish and the Brussels sprout will not grow at all.
+There there is no more any evil, for there the apple will not flourish and the Brussel sprout will not grow at all.
 Ford Madox Ford

 Provence-Alpes-Côte d’Azur (or PACA) has six départements (Alpes-de-Haute-Provence, Hautes-Alpes, Alpes-Maritimes, Bouches-du-Rhône, Var and Vaucluse); Marseille and Nice, Avignon, Aix-en-Provence, Arles, the great delta lands of the Camargue, Saint-Tropez, Cannes and the Riviera are here, but also the sparsely populated Maritime Alpes.

-Provence’s wines, that go so well with its cuisine, grow in the ancient places near the coast, especially its quartet of tiny AOC districts Bellet, Bandol, Cassis and Palette.
+Provence’s wines, which go so well with its cuisine, grow in the ancient places near the coast, especially its quartet of tiny AOC districts Bellet, Bandol, Cassis and Palette.
 The Côtes-du-Rhône wine area is one of the biggest in France and includes powerful reds Châteauneuf-du-Pape and Gigondas, as well as Tavel—considered by many the very best rosé wine in the world—and the sweet muscat apéritif wine, Beaumes-de-Venise.

 Image by x1klima